cmancone/clearskies/docs/5_handlers.md

 ### Applications

 The application class has a very simple job: configure the dependency injection container.
-It wraps up your handler configuration as well as the dependency injection confiugration and will execute your handler when invoked by the context object.
+It wraps up your handler configuration as well as the dependency injection configuration and will execute your handler when invoked by the context object.
 The application class is optional: the context is capable of executing your handler without it.
-However, it is often useful, as there is typically some dependency injection configuration that remains the same regardless of what context your application is running in.
-This will become clearer after discussing the context:
+However, it is often useful, as there are typically some dependency injection settings that remain the same regardless of what context your application is running in.

 ### Handlers

-The handler class defines the general behavior to execute.
+The handler class defines what to actually do.
 The simplest handler is the `callable` handler and it just executes code: it accepts a function which it will call when executed.
 There are also handlers for all the standard CRUD operations, a RestfulAPI handler that automatically builds a "standard" API endpoint, another to add on simple routing, one for publishing healthcheck endpoints, etc...
-Handlers typically require some configuration to define the precise behavior: host a standard CRUD API endpoint for _this_ model, execute _this_ function, return a 200 status code to declare the application is healthy as long as you can connect to _these_ backends, etc...
+Handlers typically require some configuration to define the precise behavior: host a standard CRUD API endpoint for _this_ model, execute _this_ function, return a 200 status code to declare that the application is healthy as long as you can connect to _these_ backends, etc...

-The handler class is a required part of clearskies execution, but it can be defined implicitly.
-Specifically, if you attach a function to an application or context, clearskies will default to the standard "callable" handler which provides your declared dependencies and executes your function.
+The handler class is a required part of clearskies execution, but it defaults to the `callable` handler if not explicitly defined (aka, it expects you to pass along a function which it will execute).

 # Practical Example: Lambdas, ECS, RDS, and developer machines all working together